 Father Augustus Tolton’s cause for canonization has been presented by Cardinal Francis George to the Vatican and is moving forward quickly.

-This is a free event, although a free-will offering will be taken to cover expenses.
+Admission to the Feb.
+13 showing is free, although a free-will offering will be taken to cover expenses.
 For more information, contact Father Tom Willis at firstname.lastname@example.org or (904) 824-2806.